 Because of this, it’s super important to book your accommodation early on.
 This can be annoying if you don’t have a set plan, but if that’s the case, book rooms that can be easily refunded in case you have to switch things up.

-To find awesome places to stay in Spain, I’d recommend checking out Booking.com or Agoda.com, both of which have killer prices and deals on accommodation throughout the country (and the rest of the world).
-If you need any guidance on the best places to stay, check out our accommodation guide for each city!
+To find awesome places to stay in Spain, I’d recommend checking out Airbnb which has killer prices and deals on accommodation throughout the country (and the rest of the world).

 Finally, when it comes to planning a trip to Spain – or anywhere else for that matter – it’s of the utmost importance that you have travel insurance.